sybrew/the-seo-framework/readme.txt

 	* **Accessibility:**
 		* **Global:**
 			* Our input-select elements no longer overflow to the right (or left, on RTL) of your screen.
 Most notably, with our [Focus extension](https://theseoframework.com/extensions/focus/#overview)'s homonymous example selector.
+			* Dismissible notices can now be dismissed using keyboard navigation on all browsers.
+			* You can now focus the SEO Bar items.
+Screen readers will exclaim what's written.
+			* In extent, tooltips are now displayed when focusing an element that has one.
+			* And, extent to that, you can now focus on `[?]` marks that aren't hyperlinks, and the pixel counter.
+			* Fixed an inexplicable text rendering issue for tooltips on iOS.
+			* Added extra padding to the notifications, so that the text won't be overlapped by the dismiss-button.
 		* **Post edit:**
 			* When using the Block Editor, after saving the page, setting changes are registered consistently again to the "Are you sure you wish to leave with unsaved changes?" notification handler.
 			* When you're editing the homepage via the post settings, the disabled "Remove the blog name?" option's tooltip now states it's handled elsewhere.